SamirRachedi/project/commands.md

 In git status:
-	Changes not staged => existing files on git have been chaged but not yet pushed changes to git repo untracked files => new files not yet pushed to git repo
+	Changes not staged => existing files on git have been changed but not yet pushed changes to git repo () untracked files => new files not yet pushed to git repo